coffee2code/linkify-text/readme.txt

 Example:

-See the "Can I change how the link gets created because I want to add a 'title' attribute to the link?" in the FAQ.
+See "Can I change how the link gets created because I want to add a 'title' attribute to the link?" in the FAQ.

 **c2c_linkify_text_link_attrs (filter)**